20 Mountaingate Dr.

 Canine Exposure for Orthodontics

-Impacted teeth are sometimes obvious to the naked eye, but in some instances, an –x-ray is necessary to identify the extent of the impaction.
+Impacted teeth are sometimes visible to the naked eye, but in some instances, an –x-ray is necessary to identify the extent of the impaction.
 Many times, there is an impacted canine tooth where the baby tooth remains in the mouth.
 A loose tooth is also a sign that an impacted tooth may be present.

 If you have unexplained lesions in your mouth, they need to be examined by a dentist.
 They may or may not be cancerous, but they need medical attention nonetheless.

 Cavities can decay to tooth to the point where restoration is virtually impossible without a procedure called crown lengthening.
 Crown lengthening is a routine surgical procedure, which remodels the contour of the gum line.
-The procedure does not actually lengthen the crown, but rather lowers the gum line.
+The procedure does not lengthen the crown but instead lowers the gum line.
 When there is not enough tooth structure to affix a crown, this is the only option.
 Sometimes a tooth has been broken below the gum line.
 In this instance, crown lengthening is very successful in exposing more of the tooth, so that the dentist has something to work with.

 Periodontal (gum) disease